DinoHub-SubT/dsta_deploy/docs/local-docker-basestation-setup.md

         # create the basestation docker container
         ./deployer -s local.basestation.cpu.docker.shell

-**Access The Remote Basestation VM**

-        # ssh into your VM (if not already done so), change the below command to match your VM ssh access
-        ssh local.basestation

 **Verify Docker Containers**

         # View running docker containers (on the remote VM)